Pricing

 SparkToro approaches competitor analysis from the audience side.
 Instead of asking “what keywords does my competitor rank for?” it asks “where does my competitor’s audience spend time online?”
 Enter a competitor’s domain, and SparkToro reveals which publications, podcasts, social accounts, and communities their audience engages with.

-This data is especially valuable for content distribution strategy and share of voice analysis.
+This data is especially valuable for content distribution strategy and category visibility share analysis.
 If your competitor’s audience reads specific industry publications, those publications become strategic targets for brand mentions and thought leadership placements.

 Social and Content Performance Analysis